dragmove/aid.js/README.md

 ## About
-* A bundle of Javascript util Library for help developers.
+* A bundle of Javascript util Library to help developers.
 * No dependency to other Libraries.

 Thanks to whoever use aid.js.